kristopolous/2019-november-novel/ch5.md

 The microscope was key in understanding diseases and how humans related with the diseases.
 The microscope is a device of environmental relationship.

 Marx called this mistaking of the relationship (among people) for the physical object "commodity fetishism", or in our case, the economic relationship among physical objects obscures the true nature of technology.
-If we fetishize the physical object of the microscope and assume it *is* the technology, it misdirects our intentions away from our goals in using the phyiscal object.
+If we fetishize the physical object of the microscope and assume it *is* the technology, it misdirects our intentions away from our goals in using the physical object.

 Laws, language, arithmetic, these are also technologies.
 If you've ever read mathematical text without proper training you've probably found it confusing.
 Mathematics has a technical, or technological way of dealing with words, a specific and rigid philosophy of meaning, a contoured geometry of specificity.
 It can't be dealt with without such stringency.